dimitrimarinho/Introduction-to-Programming-Logic/README.md

 P.S.
 (1) These codes serve as guidance for people who are struggling. **Students of UFBA who are with these codes in the list DO NOT COPY!** Learn, or you will have difficulty with the next programming disciplines like Data Structure.

 P.S.
 (2) These codes were made by me while I was studying a course, so those who already have a higher level of programming will surely find more practical alternative solutions to solve the same problems.
 However, in the discipline we are not encouraged to use libraries, therefore, as Sorting (and others) really needed to be done by hand, without implementing libraries.
+Codes named with "name-2" or "name-x" (with x> 2) are codes that have been redone to study for evaluation or for some other reason.

 ## List Subject